 Okay, let’s be clear: This is about the Greek band called Blind Justice.
-Not the hardcore punk nitwits from New Jersey or the folks from the UK, Italy or wherever they all come from.
+Not the hardcore punk nitwits from New Jersey, or the folks from the UK, Italy or wherever they all come from.

-If you like your Heavy Metal featuring a ’70s/’80s style with some juice to go, then Blind Justice (the Greek outfit) and their début In The Name of Justice is a band to lend you ear to.
+If you like your Heavy Metal featuring a ’70s/’80s style with some juice to go, then Blind Justice (the Greek outfit) and their debut In The Name of Justice is a band to lend you ear to.

 For those familiar with the band, yes this is indeed their first official album.
 The band started way back in time in the late ’80s, but only produced a few demos so far.
 Main reason being that the members were busy in other projects.

 Whilst all this buzzing around the Heavy Metal baggage train definitely has room to improve and is a tad frazzled around the edges, the ballads, soaring solos and a lot of meaty riffing manage to convince.
-Blind Justice thus end up to deliver a consistent groove that renders the record a pleasure to listen to.
+If only the master would not turn out to be such a mess.
+This could be os much better.

 Wanna find out by yourself?
 Check this out: